Germany • Austria • Slovenia • Italy • Switzerland

 Not Included in the Tour Price

-Not included in the tour price are international or other airfare to/from Munich, Germany, personal items, passport, speeding tickets and other fines, lunches, beverages, personal hotel room charges, laundry and dry cleaning, telephone calls, medical and accident insurance, and transportation to and from the airport for early arrivals and late departures.
+Not included in the tour price are international or other airfare to/from Munich, Germany, personal items, passport, speeding tickets and other fines, lunches, beverages, personal hotel room charges, laundry and dry cleaning, telephone calls, medical and accident insurance, and transportation to and from the airport.

 The hotels are mostly family-owned and -operated and each has wonderful local flavor.
 They are three and four-star establishments, and all provide breakfast and dinner.
 You will feel welcome and at home right away.
 Some hotels have a pool or sauna, so bring your bathing suit, and all provide hair dryers.
 If you bring any electronic devices, remember that Europe has different voltage (220V) and electrical outlets, so make sure you have the right converters and plugs and that your electronic devices work on both voltages.
 Casual clothing to wear in the evenings is fine; there’s no need for formal wear.